Our Verdict

 Our Analysis and Test Results

-The Leica Noctivid 10x42 offers the kind of exceptional quality you'd expect from this venerated optical company.
+The Leica Noctivid 10x42 offers the exceptional quality you'd expect from this revered optical company.
 However, both its in-hand comfort, close focus range, and field of view are bested by other models in the same price range.

 Performance Comparison